Rethinking Explainable Disease Prediction: Synergizing Accuracy and Reliability via Reflective Cognitive Architecture: Evaluation

 Medical data is notoriously noisy and incomplete.
 A truly deep understanding should be resilient to such imperfections, distinguishing robust signals from spurious noise.
 We tested this by degrading the CRT dataset through feature removal ("GLR"), random value deletion (10\%), and the introduction of outliers (10\%).

 The results, visualized by the solid points and connecting dashed lines in Figure~\ref{fig:robustexp}, demonstrate \Ours's superior robustness.
 The performance of \Ours~ (both `Qwen2.5-72B' and `GPT-4.1' versions) shows minimal degradation across all noise conditions, as indicated by the short dashed lines connecting the hollow (original) and solid (noisy) points.
 This stability is a direct outcome of its design.
 The distribution-aware rules check grounds the model's logic in global statistics, preventing it from being misled by local anomalies or outliers.
+This mechanism is particularly effective at identifying and flagging extreme outliers that might otherwise corrupt predictions, as detailed in the edge case analysis in ~\ref{sec:appendix_edge_case}.
 The iterative rules optimization builds a generalized understanding from cumulative experience, making the model less dependent on any single data point or feature.

 In contrast, the performance of many baselines is far more volatile.
 For instance, both Catboost and `DeepSeek-V3.1' suffer significant drops in MCC when faced with missing data, revealing that their underlying models may have overfit to patterns that are not robust.
 Their longer dashed lines signify a shallower understanding that shatters under data stress.
 The resilience of \Ours~ is therefore not just a feature but further evidence of the foundational and robust nature of its data understanding.